-No doubt the energy company you work for has a strong focus on helping the local community and supply chain.
+No doubt the company you work for has a strong focus on helping the local community and supply chain.
 Because of this there will be a tonne of fantastic stories where local people and businesses have been helped in some form.
 Even if it’s an increase in sales at the local chippy!
 These stories are wonderful to share.
 It doesn’t need to be a sleek documentary; it can be as simple as using your phone to ask someone how they’ve benefited and then popping it on Linkedin.

 - Ask the Boss

 Want a unique way to build connections between bosses and employees or the public?
 Ask employees within your company (or even customers) to send in some questions and then ask the boss!
-This could be the CEO or a head of department and could cover anything like “why is the branding green?” or “what’s the hardest part of your job?”.
+This could be the CEO or a head of department and could cover anything like “why is the branding a particular colour?” or “what’s the hardest part of your job?”.
 Keep the style of the video low-key if you want something that feels more authentic.

 - Meet the kids and pets